tale-toul/Harbor/ansible/Readme.md

         name: docker
         state: started
         enabled: True
-...
 ```
-This play is executed against all hosts defined in the inventory.

 All tasks have to be run as root (become=true).

-The first task adds the EPEL repository, needed to later install docker compose.
+The first tasks add the EPEL repository, needed to later install docker compose.
 There is
 one task for RedHat servers and another for CentOS servers.

-The second task installs docker and docker compose.
+The next task installs docker and docker compose.

-Then the docker service is started and enabled.

-To run the playbook use the following command:

-`$ ansible-playbook harbor.yml'
+The next taks startes and enables the docker service.

 ### Set up the registry host